 - boneless chicken tenders

-Of course, I could also include additional ingredients, but all of the ingredients listed above must be included as the main focus.
+Like the show, I can include additional ingredients, but all of the ingredients listed above must be included as the main focus.

 While the chicken tenders were baking, I sautéed some chopped shallots and garlic in butter, and then added some chicken stock and the couscous.
 Finally, I stirred in a good amount of the cheese to create a delicious cheesy couscous.